 A campaign has been launched - at our annual conference in Birmingham - to raise money for a new police memorial in Staffordshire.

-The memorial, conceptualised by the UK Police Memorial Trust, will be built at the National Memorial Arboretum and inscribed with the names of over 1,400 officers and staff from the police service who have died in the line of duty.
+The memorial, conceptualised by the UK Police Memorial Trust, will be built at the National Memorial Arboretum and inscribed with the names of officers and staff from the police service who have died in the line of duty.
 The launch comes eight weeks to the day after the death of PC Keith Palmer who was murdered protecting Parliament in a terrorist attack in Westminster.

 His Royal Highness the Duke of Cambridge is supporting the campaign, he said: “The United Kingdom is recognised around the world as the home of modern policing but, as recent events have reminded us, that rich heritage is interwoven with a history of sacrifice.